whatisnuclear/website/fast-reactor.md

 number of fissions occurring.

-Fast reactors using uranium fuel inherently create more fissile atoms per fission that uranium-fueled thermal reactors.
+Fast reactors using uranium fuel inherently create more fissile atoms per fission that uranium-fueled slow-neutron reactors.
 The reason can be seen in the image to the right labeled &quot;breeding ratio&quot;.
-In thermal reactors, Pu239 fissions as soon as it is created because the Pu239 fission rate is so much higher than the U238 absorption rate (which is what creates fissile material).
+In slow-neutron reactors, Pu239 fissions as soon as it is created because the Pu239 fission rate is so much higher than the U238 absorption rate (which is what creates fissile material).
 Conversely, fast reactors have U238 absorption rates that are comparable to Pu239 fission rates.
 Thus, the fissile material can be replenished as it burns.
-This also explains why initial enrichment of fast reactors has to be higher than comparable thermal reactors.
+This also explains why initial enrichment of fast-neutron reactors has to be higher than comparable slow-neutron reactors.

 The number of neutrons per fission changes in fast reactors as well.
 When atoms fission, they release a few neutrons that continue a chain reaction.
-When a faster neutron splits a Uranium atom, odds are that more neutrons will come out than if a thermal neutron hit it.
+When a faster neutron splits a Uranium atom, odds are that more neutrons will come out than if a slow neutron hit it.
 This effect means that fast reactors have extra neutrons around that aren&rsquo;t necessary for maintaining the chain reaction.
 Additionally, since more U-238 is directly fissioning, there are neutrons being produced from non-fissile  material.
 These two